JonWil91/Lets-Hike/README.md

 ## User stories:

-As a user I would:
+As a user on a mobile/tablet or desktop device I would:

 * Want to have a clear idea of the website purpose after visiting the home page
 * Want to click the About button in the navbar and visit the About page